Nobody was asking the right questions. It seemed as though everything I was hearing around me was at odds with what I could see.

 The work made me stronger and the landscape moved me.
 People came and went, mostly teenagers who had fallen out with their parents.
 We screwed around, put up with the cold winds, and marvelled at the daily rainbows in the sky.
 Boiled potatoes, carrots, and onions, with perhaps a tin of corned beef thrown in, became the norm, but if we were cut off by storms for too long we’d go and pick oysters instead.
 We’d listen intently as the shipping forecast moved up from Shannon to Rockall half anticipating, “Southwest 7 to severe gale 9, occasionally storm 10 later”.
 There were occasional treats, of course.
 One of the guys kept back a single egg from a shopping trip to Westport and on my 18th birthday I was presented with a boiled egg in the morning.

-But the silence was absolute, and a few weeks after my eighteenth I left and hitch-hiked to London.
+But the silence was absolute, and a few weeks after my eighteenth I left and hitch-hiked to the ferry in Dublin, and then from Liverpool to London.
 Walking through a small village in County Roscommon a small boy stopped me and asked, “Are you George Best?”
 I was momentarily tempted to lie.

 Couch surfing and living in squats offered many opportunities for getting high while immersed in the very best music.
 Cannabis, opium, amphetamines, barbiturates, LSD, and mescaline were easy to find, or on a bad weekend there was sherry and cider.
 There were festivals in the summer and music venues through the winter but rarely enough cash in the pocket to get around town.
 I got to know London by walking long distances.

 My camera had jammed and sat in a drawer, and all the while I was doing roadie work up close to Traffic, Genesis, Graham Bond, Rick Wakeman, and others.
-I saw Roy Harper for a second time, and the light and my angle of view from the stage wings made me click on a memory shot that could not be printed.
+I saw Roy Harper performing a second time, and the light and my angle of view from the stage wings left me as much engaged with the sight as with the sound.

-Glastonbury Festival in 1971 proved to be the last festival I enjoyed.
+Glastonbury Festival in 1971 proved to be the last festival I enjoyed for many years.
 It was small, perhaps with just 9000 people present, but big enough that I ran into friends from Dorinish Island and from Salisbury.
 I went with a girlfriend, Christine, and a couple of London pals, Denny and Nick, and we took up residence on a patch of grass in front of the pyramid stage.
 The place was full of characters.
 I met up with Sid Rawle briefly and drove one of the farm vans to get supplies for the kitchens.
-It might seem surprising that I remember the music so clearly, Terry Reid, Melanie, Gong, Fairport Convention, Traffic, Family, and so on, as I was high as a kite on LSD every day.
+I was high as a kite on LSD every day but remember the music vividly, Terry Reid, Melanie, Gong, Fairport Convention, Traffic, Family, and more.

 It would probably have been easier to find full time work in London if I had really wanted to, or if I had at least known what I could do in such a busy place, but few of the people I met had regular jobs.
 I sold paintings door to door, washed pots in restaurants, or cleaned apartments and offices – just enough to get by.
 Osman, a Turkish painter who lived next door just off Primrose Hill, had the habit of offering me a joint any time I said I was going out to look for work.